Walt Disney's World War II propaganda production

-Between 1941 and 1945, during World War II, Walt Disney was involved in the production of propaganda films for the U.S. government.
+Between 1941 and 1945, during World War II, Walt Disney and his company were involved in the production of anti-Nazi propaganda films for the U.S. government.
 The widespread familiarity of Disney's productions benefited the U.S. government in producing pro-American war propaganda in an effort to increase support for the war.

 Disney's involvement

 The early 1940s - Walt Disney Studios' financial crisis

 Leading into World War II, Walt Disney Studios was on the verge of bankruptcy.
 While Walt Disney studios had entered the early 1940s with major profits from films like Snow White which had seen high revenues, Walt Disney had a tendency to use all profits from released films towards the production of new ones.
 In 1941, with the release of Fantasia, this policy led to severe economic loss within the company.
 Walt Disney spent four times more than his planned budget on the production of Fantasia which totaled about $2.8 million.
 However, Fantasia did not receive the attention Walt Disney thought it would.
 The release of the film was met with low attendance and poor reviews.
 In its road-shows of the film, Walt Disney Studios made only $325,000.
 The studio lost about the equivalent of $15 million (2015 dollars).
 Other films like Pinocchio also failed to bring in the profits Walt Disney predicted because the war in Europe had prevented European moviegoers from seeing the film, minimizing the studio's foreign revenue.
 With the extreme loss in profits and revenue, Walt Disney Studios, unable to keep its large number of employees on the payroll, laid off many of its animators.
 This led to a labor strike of nearly half of the studio's remaining 800 employees in the spring of 1941.
 The strike went on for four weeks until Walt Disney agreed to join a labor union.
 As Walt Disney handled negotiations with the labor union, Roy Disney attempted to persuade the studio's main distributors to invest more money in the film company, trying to secure more production funds for the studio which could no longer afford to offset production costs with employee layoffs.
 Roy was unsuccessful in finding any new investments.